 The Nominating Committee will also consider candidates for Trustee recommended by the Shareholders.
 The process by which a Shareholder may suggest a candidate to be nominated for election to the Board of Trustees can be found in the section of this Proxy Statement entitled "Shareholder Proposals and Recommendations for Nomination of Trustees."
-The Nominating Committee will apply the same criteria described above in reviewing and evaluating the qualifications of any candidate recommended by a Shareholder, provided that it remains in the sole discretion of the Nominating Committee whether any such potential nominee suggested by a Shareholder is recommended by the Nominating Committee to the Board of Trustees.
+The Nominating Committee will apply the same criteria described above to review and evaluate the qualifications of any candidate recommended by a Shareholder.
+However, the Nominating Committee has sole discretion whether to recommend any nominee for Trustee submitted by a Shareholder to the Board of Trustees.

-The current members of the Nominating Committee of the Board of Trustees are Robert S. Hekemian, Alan L. Aufzien and Ronald J. Artinian.
-Although Mr. Aufzien and Mr. Artinian each meet the requirements for independence set forth in the definition of "independent director" in the listing rules of the NASDAQ Stock Market, Mr. Hekemian is not considered independent under the definition of "independent director" in the NASDAQ Listing Rules because he is an Executive Officer of the Trust.
-The Nominating Committee unanimously approved a recommendation to the Board of Trustees that each of Donald W. Barney and Herbert C. Klein be nominated for re-election as Trustees at the Annual Meeting each to a three-year term.
+The current members of the Nominating Committee of the Board of Trustees are Robert S. Hekemian, Donald W. Barney, Herbert C. Klein and David F. McBride.
+Although Mr. Klein and Mr. McBride meet the requirements for independence set forth in the definition of "independent director" in the listing rules of the NASDAQ Stock Market (the "NASDAQ Listing Rules"), Mr. Hekemian and Mr. Barney are not considered independent under the definition of "independent director" in the NASDAQ Listing Rules because they are Executive Officers of the Trust.
+The Nominating Committee approved a recommendation to the Board of Trustees that each of Ronald J. Artinian and Alan L. Aufzien be nominated for re-election as Trustees at the Annual Meeting each to a three-year term.
 The Board of Trustees subsequently approved such nominees.
+The Nominating Committee held two meetings during fiscal 2012.